ethanocurtis/wiki-bot/README.md

 - **Without OpenAI API key:**
   - Summaries are truncated to 50 words (no GPT).
-  - `/ask` will return a message saying AI isnâ€™t configured.
+  - `/ask` will return a message saying AI isn’t configured.

 - **With OpenAI API key:**
   - GPT-3.5 is used for concise summaries and direct Q&A.
-  - Each summary uses ~50â€“150 tokens; Q&A may use up to ~300 tokens (see OpenAI pricing).
+  - Each summary uses ~50–150 tokens; Q&A may use up to ~300 tokens (see OpenAI pricing).

 ---

 ## License

 This project is licensed under the [MIT License](LICENSE).